alexSivka/php-paginator/README.md

 PHP Paginator
 =============

-This is a fork of [http://github.com/jasongrimes/php-paginator](http://github.com/jasongrimes/php-paginator)
+This is a clone of [http://github.com/jasongrimes/php-paginator](http://github.com/jasongrimes/php-paginator)

 Features added:
 - Bootstrap 4,